sbExperiential/sbxDocs/SocialBooth/readme.md

 ## Settings
-    dmcCommand - Location of the DMX Json file. dmxOn and dmxOff the json objects that are looped over to trigger DMX..
+    dmXCommand - Location of the DMX Json file. dmxOn and dmxOff the json objects that are looped over to trigger DMX..